MarceloSancinetti/epa-gop-pykaldi/README.md

-# PyKaldi GOP-DNN on Epa-DB
+# Pronunciation scoring on Epa-DB using Pykaldi

-This repository has the tools to run a PyKaldi GOP-DNN algorithm on Epa-DB, a database of non-native English speech by Spanish speakers from Argentina.
-It uses a PyTorch acoustic model based on Kaldi's TDNN-F acoustic model.
+This repository has the tools to run two pronunciation assessment systems on Epa-DB, a database of non-native English speech by Spanish speakers from Argentina.
+The available systems are a classic GOP-DNN algorithm as baseline and a new, experimental DNN system with multiple possible configurations.
+Both systems use a PyTorch acoustic model based on Kaldi's TDNN-F acoustic model.
 A script is provided to convert Kaldi's model to PyTorch.
-Kaldi's model must be downloaded separately from the Kaldi website

 If you use this code or the Epa database, please cite the following paper: